-Crafting a comprehensive marketing strategy in a domestic market and your native language is one thing, but as international reach and demand grows, more marketers than ever will be challenged with “local first” campaigns as their business enters new different markets.
+Crafting a comprehensive marketing strategy in a domestic market and your native language is one thing, but as international reach and demand grows, more marketers than ever will be challenged with “local first” multilingual marketing campaigns as their business enters new different markets.

 Developing a plan for international expansion includes: accommodating diverse languages and unique cultural sensibilities, remaining authentic to your brand identity and core messaging and being held accountable to growing your business.
-In addition to localizing the entire marketing collateral and communication channels (website, apps, ads, presentations, brochures, etc.,) one key area that all marketers should be looking at is video and audio localization and how that impacts your business perception and the communication with your new local customers, partners, and stakeholders.
+In addition to localizing the entire marketing collateral and communication channels (website, apps, ads, presentations, brochures, email marketing etc.,) one key area that all marketers should be looking at is video and audio localization and how that impacts your business perception and the communication with your new local customers, partners, and stakeholders.

 What is voice localization?

-Static text and graphic-based marketing remain extremely important in every content strategy.
-However, the ability to reach new markets with the “same” content requires separate activation.
+Static text and graphic-based marketing remain extremely important in every content creation strategy.
+However, the ability to reach new target markets even with the “same” content requires separate activation.
 The right words carry weight and when culture, relevance, and other nuances are taken into account along with a compelling visual it means more brand opportunities.
 In today’s digital marketplace, where an estimated 82% of consumer web activity will be spent on streaming video by 2022, “static” just isn’t enough anymore.
 Your story needs to move; your brand needs to speak to your audience — literally.

 However, this trend is less exciting when these productions aren’t properly localized and incorporated into a multimarket marketing strategy.